Are you new to film? Well, here’s your beginners guide to film photography and shooting film.

-Never shot film before and want to know more?
+Never shot film before and don’t know where to start?
 Shooting on film can be pretty confusing at first.
-There are a bunch of new things to take into consideration and working these out can feel pretty tricky at first.
+There are a bunch of new things to take into consideration and working these out can feel pretty difficult.
 Don’t worry, in time lots of these things become second nature.
-For now, this page should help you get to grips with some of the essentials.
-So, here goes, a beginners guide to film photography.
+For now, though, this page should help you get to grips with some of the essentials.
+So, here goes, this is our beginners guide to film photography.

 Unless you’ve already got your hands on a film camera, deciding which one to get, and where, is likely to be your first challenge.